ForomePlatform/anfisa/doc/dev/rest/ds_list.rst

 -----------

-The request is the principal one for organizing :ref:`auxiliary<auxiliary_viewing_regime>` variant of :ref:`viewing regime<viewing_regimes>`.
+The request is the principal one for organizing :ref:`auxiliary<auxiliary_viewing_regime>` variant of :doc:`../concepts/view`.
 So this request is used in context of
 of :term:`XL-dataset` or :term:`decision tree`.

 The request does not return proper information at once.
 It creates